 (1) All composting facilities not exempted by OAR 340-96-0060(3)(a) will be screened by the department under this rule to determine whether the facility poses a risk to human health or the environment.
 All facilities subject to this rule must provide to the department the information described below.
 The department may require any additional information the department considers necessary to evaluate the potential environmental risks posed by a facility.

-All information must be submitted on application forms provided by the department and include the screening fee required by under OAR 340-097-0120(3).
+All information must be submitted on application forms provided by the department and include the screening fee required by under by OAR 340-097-0120(3).
 The application must be accompanied by all required exhibits using paper with recycled content with copy printed on both sides of the paper whenever possible, follow the organizational format and include the level of informational detail required by the department, and be signed by the property owner or person in control of the premises.

 (a) Physical information, including: